During this year’s Game Developer Conference held in San Francisco, publisher Ubisoft officially confirmed Watch Dogs 2.

 The presence of Ubisoft at the AMD press briefing suggests that Watch Dogs 2 will be highly optimised for the red team’s graphical units.

 Although the confirmation is nothing new, rumours of a sequel have been ongoing for the past two years, it’s possible with the exclusion of Assassin’s Creed this year that Watch Dogs 2 could launch late 2016.

-Watch Dogs launched May 27, 2014, for the PlayStation 4, Xbox One, PlayStation 3, Xbox 360, Windows and Wii U in November 2014.
-Players took on the role of protagonist Aiden Pearce, a hacker who takes control of Chicago’s centralized networking systems as he seeks revenge on those who attempted a hit on his life, which inadvertently killed his niece.
-While Watch Dogs set sales records it also suffered launch issues.
+Watch Dogs launched May 27, 2014, on PS4, Xbox One, PS3, Xbox 360, Windows and Wii U in November 2014 and followed protagonist Aiden Pearce, a hacker who takes control of Chicago’s centralized networking systems as he seeks revenge on those who attempted a hit on his life, which inadvertently killed his niece.

-We expect Watch Dogs 2 to get an official reveal at E3 2016 in Los Angeles this summer.
+We would expect Watch Dogs 2 to get an official reveal at E3 2016 at the Convention Centre in Los Angeles this summer.